sagarika-poppy/Computational-Astrobiology/README.md

 \
 Lecturer - Andjelka Kovačević

-\
-Most of the notebooka have been taken from:
+Most of the notebooks have been taken from:
 \
 https://github.com/nageshsinghc4
 \